SoftBank slams Dish's Sprint bid, rules out sweeteners

 | TOKYO/NEW YORK

-TOKYO/NEW YORK SoftBank Corp (9984.T) President Masayoshi Son came out swinging on Tuesday against Dish Network Corp's (DISH.O) rival bid for Sprint Nextel Corp (S.N), saying the satellite TV company would cripple Sprint with debt and was ill-prepared to run a wireless service.
+TOKYO/NEW YORK SoftBank Corp President Masayoshi Son came out swinging on Tuesday against Dish Network Corp's rival bid for Sprint Nextel Corp, saying the satellite TV company would cripple Sprint with debt and was ill-prepared to run a wireless service.

 Billionaire Son said there would be no need for SoftBank to sweeten its bid and he dismissed Dish's $25.5 billion offer as "incomplete and illusory."
 He argued his $20.1 billion offer would ultimately be better value for Sprint shareholders.